 Well, at least RH updated the photo image of the pendant.

-But seriously, are you not SHOCKED at the fact that RH is getting these items for literally pennies on the dollar?
+But seriously, are you not SHOCKED at the fact that RH is getting these items for literal pennies on the dollar?